 I guess one positive effect of my experience with my writing education is that I don’t put my children in the position of having to “get over it” at all.

 You’re probably pretty shocked right now, homeschool WITHOUT a schedule!
 Is that even possible?
 It…

-Homeschool moms love to say this, but then they quietly (or not so quietly) reel…
+Homeschool moms love to say that everything is learning, but then they quietly (or not…